Visiting

 • Eye discharge

-Sexually Transmitted Infections (STIs): STIs are caused by micro-organisms such as viruses or bacteria that are transmitted through sexual contact.
+Sexually Transmitted Infections (STIs): STIs are caused by microorganisms such as viruses or bacteria that are transmitted through sexual contact.

-Vaccine Preventable Diseases (VPD): Some diseases are caused by viruses and bacteria, and can be prevented by vaccines
+Vaccine-Preventable Diseases (VPD): Some diseases are caused by viruses and bacteria, and can be prevented by vaccines.

-Some examples of VPDs include:
+Examples of VPDs include:

 • Chicken Pox / Shingles